Uploading...

 Professional Translation Services for European Languages

-Because Romance languages are spoken around the world, they are common languages for translation.
-In fact, around 1.2 billion people speak one of the Latin languages!
+Romance languages are spoken around the world because they are common.
+In fact, around 1.2 billion people speak one of the Latin languages.
 Even if only counting the prominent five European languages (French, Italian, Spanish, Portuguese and Romanian), there are still 1.1 billion speakers.
 That accounts for almost 7% of the global population.

 The word English on a cardboard sign attached to a book.
 Concept of the English language.